Ten years after the Costa Concordia cruise ship sank, where are the vessel and Captain Schettino? | World

 What happened to the commander?

+Costa Concordia captain Francesco Schettino during his trial in Grosseto, Italy, December 2014 — Photo: AFP Photo/Giuseppe Cacace

-Shortly after the tragedy, Francesco Schettino, captain of the ship during the incident, was removed from his duties at the company and was detained under house arrest until July of the same year (2012).
+Shortly after the tragedy, Francesco Schettino was removed from his duties at the company and was detained under house arrest until July of the same year (2012).

-After that period, the ex-commander assumed a defensive position in relation to what happened.
+After that period, the former commander assumed a defensive position in relation to what happened.
 In his first interview after the accident, he apologized to the Italian people and acknowledged his guilt.

-During his trial, Schettino said he should have been warned by the people on the bridge.
+Schettino was prosecuted and, during his trial, he said he should have been warned by the people on the bridge:

 “I thought we were far from shore, but in reality the ship was off course in four minutes due to weather conditions.
 If I hadn’t seen that blessed foam, nothing would have been said.
 I was deceived by the silence of the officers on the bridge,” said the former captain of the Costa Concordia cruise.